Official Government Website

 Pro Hac Vice

 The right to practice law in Idaho is governed by the Idaho Supreme Court.
-Generally, this requires admittance to the Idaho bar and a license to practice law.
-One exception to the rule is pro hac vice admission, which in Latin means “for this occasion or particular purpose.”
+Generally, this requires admittance to the Idaho Bar and a license to practice law.
+One exception to the rule is pro hac vice admission, a Latin phrase meaning “for this occasion or particular purpose.”
 The term typically refers to an attorney who has not been admitted to practice law in a certain jurisdiction but who is admitted in such jurisdiction temporarily for the purpose of participating in a particular case.
-Stated differently, pro hac vice admission permits an attorney from a foreign jurisdiction to practice law in Idaho for a particular case.
+Pro hac vice admission permits an attorney from a foreign jurisdiction to practice law in Idaho for a particular case.

 Because appeals before the Idaho Board of Tax Appeals (BTA) are legal proceedings, an out-of-state attorney seeking to represent a party is required to file a motion requesting pro hac vice admission.